inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 - The `gate` module is an :ned:`InteractiveGate` that is always open by default, but can be opened/closed by user interaction.
 - The `meter` module measures some property of the packet stream, and attaches this information to each packet using a packet tag.
 - The `filter` module can use this information to decide which packets to drop.
-- Depending on configuration, the classifier can send some packets through an `unfiltered path` between the classifier and the multiplexer.
+- Depending on configuration, the classifier can send packets that don't match any traffic stream through an `unfiltered path` between the classifier and the multiplexer.
 This unfiltered path is available by default, but can be turned off with the :par:`hasDefaultPath` parameter.

-**review** how does the classifier use the default path? "can send packets that don't match any traffic class through the unfiltered direct path"
+.. **review** how does the classifier use the default path? "can send packets that don't match any traffic stream through the unfiltered direct path"

 .. - By default, the packets for the different streams are classified by stream name by a :ned:`StreamClassifier` module.
 .. - The module meter submodule adds a tag based on the metering to the packet.
 The filter module